-Afternoon Ecologists is our new in-person, outdoor program on our Bainbridge Island campus for students in 3rd – 6th grades!
+New this school year, Afternoon Ecologists is an in-person, outdoor program on our Bainbridge Island campus for students in 3rd – 6th grades!

-Led by current University of Washington Master’s Students in Education and experienced staff instructors, the Afternoon Ecologists program will guide students in deepening their understanding of the impact science, engineering, and technology can have on their communities and the planet.
+Led by current University of Washington Master’s Students in Education and experienced staff instructors, the Afternoon Ecologists program gets students learning outside with peers while deepening their understanding of the impact science and engineering can have on their communities and the planet.

-We are committed to making sure that the opportunity for in-person, outdoor learning is financially accessible for all 3rd – 6th graders who are interested in participating, and are offering tiered pricing and scholarships.
+We are committed to making sure this opportunity is financially accessible for all 3rd – 6th graders who are interested in participating.
+To support this commitment, we are offering tiered pricing and scholarships.

 **If you have the capacity to help make this program accessible for other children, please consider adding a donation during the registration process.
 Thank you in advance!**